mksunny1/deleight/readme.md

 ## Apriori

-This is a fun library to use if you need to build DOM with JavaScript.
+This is a fun library to use if you want to build DOM with JavaScript.
 It includes primitives for template creation, template rendering and document tree building.
 There are tools for building DOM from in-page resources or dynamically loaded ones.
 This gives us the flexibility to choose whatever works best for a project.

 ```js
 import { get, template } from "deleight/apriori";